nick-kanakis/perses/README.md

 ```

 #### Local
-To use Perses to connect in a local application, the only thing that you need is the **application name** **OR** **application PID**.
+To connect to a local running application, you need to provide the **application name** **OR** **application PID**.

 #### Create a Connection
 Perses only allow 1 connection per time, so, you need to choose between [local](#local) or [remotely](#remote).
 ![Create a Connection](https://i.ibb.co/zV3b2mZ/image-2.png)

 #### Search the Methods
-You have 2 options to search the method that you want to inject the failure or latency.
+You have 2 options when searching for the target method that you want to inject the failure/latency.

 - Only fill the **Classpath**.
   - Perses will get all methods of the class that you filled.